 Ibe-jin:

-Ibe-jin is in charge of organising fun activities at various anime conventions throughout the Netherlands such as Abunai, Tomocon and Animecon.
-At these conventions Ibe-jin organizes events for the attendees.
-These activities range from engaging physical mind games with Jan Ken Pon, tough trivia question during the Otaku quiz, fun games with Cards Against Anime, a Nippon Bingo & Anime Guess who and many more!
+Ibe-jin is in charge of organising fun activities at various anime conventions throughout the Netherlands, such as Abunai, Tomocon and Animecon.
+At these conventions, Ibe-jin organizes events for the attendees.
+These activities range from engaging physical mind games with Jan Ken Pon, tough trivia questions during the Otaku quiz, fun games with Cards Against Anime, a Nippon Bingo & Anime Guess who and many more!
 With the help of our lovely Ibe-jin volunteers, we make sure that the presence of Kinjin at conventions is both exciting and comfy.

 Kaikeikansa-jin: